LoganRiddle/Inferno-Stress-Test/README.md

 2. Change directory to the repository directory using `cd Inferno-Stress-Test`

-3. Using the `Install.sh` script, the executable will be install in the `/usr/bin/` directory.
+3. Using the `Install.sh` script, the executable will be copied to the `/usr/bin/` directory.

 4. An uninstall script is also provided which removes the executable from that location `Uninstall.sh`

+5. When updates are commited to github, you must run the `Uninstall.sh` and then reinstall using the `Install.sh` for changes to take affect.

 ## How to use the Makefile